 When traveling, pack extra ostomy supplies.
 If you are flying, never pack all your

 supplies in the checked baggage.
 Limit and be aware of what you eat before you travel.

 Liquid and solid products are available to help control odor.
 Some are placed into

 the pouch, while others can be taken internally.
 It may help to empty your pouch often

 as well.
 There may be times when all is quiet and your stoma decides to let out some

-Depending on the type of surgery you have, passing of stools may occur at any time.
+Depending on the type of surgery you have, stools may pass at any time.
+Blockage (constipation)

-necessity to keep water in the stools for as long as possible while it passes through
+of water to keep the stools hydrated for as long as possible while they pass through

 with your healthcare provider first before taking them.
 Increasing vegetables, fruits,

-Consider becoming a member of a local chapter of the United Ostomy Associations of
+Connect with a local chapter of the United Ostomy Associations of America (UOAA).